-The front of the MS inverter is equipped with the following features (refer to Figures 1-1 and 1-2):
+The front of the MS-G inverters are equipped with the following (refer to Figures 1-1 and 1-2):

-- Power ON/OFF Switch a momentary pushbutton switch that alternately turns the inverter on or off. - Status LED Indicator this green LED illuminates to provide information on inverter or charger operation. - 3 Stack/Accessories Connection Port (red label) a RJ11 port that allows series-stacking, and accepts the optional RSAs (Remote Switch Adapters) for remote on/off switch operation. - Info: The series-stacking capability-which allows two units to provide 120/240 VAC output-is only available on the MS4024 inverter/charger.
-See the ME-SSI owner's manual (PN: 64-0009) for additional information on stacking. - Magnum Network Connection Port (green label) a RJ11 port that accepts optional network capable accessories (i.e., Auto Gen Start or Battery Monitor). - Remote Connection Port (blue label) a RJ11 port that allows an optional remote control (ME-RC, ME-ARC, or ME-RTR) to be connected. - 6 Battery Temperature Sensor Connection Port (yellow label) a RJ11 port that accepts the remote Battery Temperature Sensor (BTS) accessory. - DC Equipment Ground Terminal this connection is used to tie the exposed chassis of the inverter to the DC grounding system.
-This terminal accepts CU/AL conductors from #14 to #2 AWG (2.1 to 33.6 mm2). - AC Entry/Exit Connections two 3/4" knockouts provided with cable-clamp strain reliefs to accommodate and secure the AC input and output field wiring. - 9 Intake Air Vents ventilation openings to pull in air to help keep the inverter cool for peak performance. - Positive DC Terminal provides a 360 degree connection point for the positive (+) cable from the battery bank; consists of a 5/16-18 x 5/8" bolt with a Kep or Flange nut that holds the battery cable to the DC terminal. - Negative DC Terminal provides a 360 degree connection point for the negative (-) cable from the battery bank; consists of a 5/16-18 x 5/8" bolt with a Kep or Flange nut that holds the battery cable to the DC terminal. - (12) Mounting Flange used to secure the inverter to a shelf or wall.
+- Power ON/OFF Switch a momentary pushbutton switch that alternately turns the inverter on or off. - Status LED Indicator this green LED illuminates to provide information on inverter or charger operation. - Stack/Accessories Connection Port (red label) a RJ11 port that allows series-stacking, and accepts the optional RSAs (Remote Switch Adapters) for remote on/off switch operation. - Info: The series-stacking capability-which allows two units to provide 120/240 VAC output-is only available on the MS4024-G inverter/charger.
+See the ME-SSI owner's manual (PN: 64-0009) for additional information on series stacking. - Network Connection Port (green label) a RJ11 port that accepts optional network capable accessories (i.e., Auto Gen Start or Battery Monitor). - Remote Connection Port (blue label) a RJ11 port that allows an optional remote control to be connected. - 6 Battery Temperature Sensor Connection Port (yellow label) a RJ11 port that accepts the remote Battery Temperature Sensor (BTS).